-The date of the first clinical contact with the patient.
-The start of the episode may therefore be:

-- an assessment with a clinician or team of clinicians (e.g. a multidisciplinary team assessment) - the first day of participation in a group pain management program or education/orientation program

-This date is used to determine the length of each episode of care.

-The date the episode commenced.

-Episode start mode

-Describes how the episode began (see Episode start date) above

-Multidisciplinary assessment and /or treatment Single clinician assessment and /or treatment Education/orientation program
+Description: The date of the first clinical contact with the patient.
+The start of the episode may therefore be: an assessment with a clinician or team of clinicians (e.g. a multidisciplinary team assessment) the first day of participation in a group pain management program or education/orientation program This date is used to determine the length of each episode of care.
+Document: The date the episode commenced.
+Episode start mode Description: Describes how the episode began (see Episode start date) above Document: One of the following: Multidisciplinary assessment and /or treatment Single clinician assessment and /or treatment Education/orientation program Note: if two or more contact types are delivered on the same day, apply the